Skip to journey steps

 Once approved, here is how your prescription reaches you and what to expect for repeat orders.

 Hard copy prescription sent to pharmacy.
-Your clinic sends a physical prescription — typically within 1–2 business days.
+Your clinic sends a physical prescription, typically within 1 to 2 business days.
 This is a legal requirement for controlled substances.

 Pay for your medication.
 Once your identity is verified you will receive an itemised invoice payable online, by phone, or bank transfer.